How to Fix the NVIDIA Installer Failed Error

 Fix #3: Stopping all NVIDIA processes

-NVIDIA Graphic driver error can be brought on by many different factors.
+Many different factors can bring on NVIDIA Graphic driver error.
 A DLL error could easily be the culprit, but it could also be another.
-Additionally, unnecessary files in the system could be the cause of the problem.
-Therefore a sensible solution would be to remove any redundant files and to kill all processes running in the background.
+Additionally, unnecessary files in the system could cause problems.
+Therefore a sensible solution would be to remove any redundant files and kill all processes running in the background.

 Step #1